James for a girl is one of the more controversial choices in baby naming today.

-Thanks to Angela for suggesting our Baby Name of the Day: James.
-For a girl.
+Thanks to Angela for suggesting our Baby Name of the Day.

 James is a masculine staple.
 It’s Biblical, worn by saints and kings and men of distinction throughout the years.